 4) List Building Plugin or Service

-Your sign up incentive will depend on you, but opt-in form deployment and design will depend on the plugin you choose.
-A good place to start is in understanding which plugin features are critical to list building success.
+Your sign-up incentive will depend on you, but opt-in form deployment and design will depend on the plugin you use.
+A good place to start is in understanding which plugin features are critical to list building.

 |Form types||The number of different forms you can implement.
 For example, pop-up, top bar, and slide-in would count as three.|